SPICS Lab

 Key Sub-Topics & Keywords

-To give you an idea of potential topics you may be interested in (but not bounded to):
+To give you an idea of potential topics you may be interested in, our research includes, but is not limited to:

-Student Note: A lot of organizations are highly interested (some are actively hiring) Privacy Enhancing Techniques researchers – Google, Microsoft, Samsung Electronics, LG Electronics, Thales, and much more.
-If you are interested in studying about data privacy issues in different AI applications as well as how to overcome the limitations of PETs, this field is for you.
+Student Note: Many organizations are increasingly interested in Privacy-Enhancing Technologies and privacy-preserving AI, including Google, Microsoft, Samsung Electronics, LG Electronics, Thales, and many others.
+If you are interested in studying data privacy issues in real AI applications, understanding the limitations of existing PETs, and building practical systems that make privacy-preserving AI usable, this field may be a good fit for you.

 Previous post